 Skills for Health competences / National Occupational Standards

 Skills for Health provide a range of competences and National Occupational Standards (NOS) relevant to nutrition which include competences and standards on: reviewing and monitoring a patient's nutritional wellbeing; agreeing a dietary plan for patients with a specified medical condition; supporting individuals with long term conditions to manage their nutrition; contributing to meeting the nutritional needs of babies, children and young people; feeding individuals with techniques other than oral feeding.
-You can use the competence search tool to search for competences on specific topics.

 National Patient Safety Agency (2009) Nutrition factsheets.
 10 key characteristics of good nutritional care.
 Factsheet 08: Training.
 London: NPSA.